AryanBagade/dynamoDB/README.md

 ## 📜 **License**

-MIT License - Feel free to learn from and build upon this enterprise-grade implementation.
+Collaborative Source License (CSL) - View the LICENSE file for usage terms and restrictions.

 ---